Four rods are hinged at their ends to form a quadrilateral. How can you maximise its area?

 ABCD is a rectangle and P, Q, R and S are moveable points on the edges dividing the edges in certain ratios.
 Strangely PQRS is always a cyclic quadrilateral and you can find the angles.

-with a circle just touching each side and another circle just
+Investigate the properties of quadrilaterals which can be drawn with a circle just touching each side and another circle just touching each vertex.

 This gives a short summary of the properties and theorems of cyclic quadrilaterals and links to some practical examples to be found elsewhere on the site.